paslandau/guzzle-application-cache-subscriber/readme.md

 ```

 ##General workflow and customization options
-The GuzzleApplicationCacheSubscriber uses a closures (`canCacheRequest`) that is evaluated in the `end` event
+The guzzle-application-cache-subscriber uses a closures (`canCacheRequest`) that is evaluated in the `end` event
 to decide wether a request/response can be stored in the cache.
 If it returns `true` and the response is not `null`,
 it is stored in the cache.